Skip to contents

 library(nexus)

 nexus provides a set of S4 classes that represent different special types of matrix.
-The most basic class represents a compositional data matrix, i.e. quantitative (nonnegative) descriptions of the parts of some whole, carrying relative, rather than absolute, information (Aitchison 1986; Greenacre 2021).
+The most basic class represents a compositional data matrix, i.e. quantitative (positive) descriptions of the parts of some whole, carrying relative, rather than absolute, information (Aitchison 1986; Greenacre 2021).

 It assumes that you keep your data tidy: each variable must be saved in its own column and each observation (sample) must be saved in its own row.